| | |

 Condesa and Colonia Roma

-For those wanting that neighborhood vibe with cafes, galleries, eclectic shops and funky bars, Condesa, Roma Norte and Roma Sur (all close to each other) may be just the place.
-World renowned chefs have flagships restaurants along with smaller projects in these neighborhoods and they are within a short drive of Parque Chapultepec or the Zocalo.
+Are you looking for a neighborhood vibe with cafes, galleries, eclectic shops, and funky bars?
+Condesa, Juarez, Roma Norte, and Roma Sur (all close to each other) are the perfect neighborhoods for what you are looking for.
+World-renowned chefs have flagship restaurants along with smaller projects in these neighborhoods and they are within a short drive of Parque Chapultepec or the Zocalo.

-Wherever you decide to stay, try to be near a park to observe daily life of the locals.
-Get up early between 7-8am to watch dogs play off-leash together while the landscapers shake their heads at their antics, and owners mingle over coffee.
+Wherever you decide to stay, try to be near a park to observe the daily life of the locals.
+Get up early between 7-8 am to watch dogs play off-leash together while the landscapers shake their heads at their antics, and owners mingle over coffee.

 Dog walker in Mexico City